 At IdeAtics we promote the use of Design Thinking to develop actual digital business for physical products.
-The opportunities and threats are so diverse, that a one-sizefits-all approach is not suitable.
-Also the business models are so new, that there are many industry best practices yet.
+The opportunities and threats are so diverse, that a one-sizefits-all solution would not be suitable.
+Also the business models are so new, that there are not many industry best practices yet.

 As the capabilities and possibilities of both the hardware as well as the software are key elements in the design process, we recommend that our consultants participate in your design thinking process.
 The facilitation of the process we leave to third parties, or your own design teams.

-The first stage of the Design Thinking process is to gain an empathic understanding of the problem you are trying to solve.
-This involves consulting experts to find out more about the area of concern through observing, engaging and empathizing with people to understand their experiences and motivations, as well as immersing yourself in the physical environment so you can gain a deeper personal understanding of the issues involved.
-Empathy is crucial to a human-centered design process such as Design Thinking, and empathy allows design thinkers to set aside their own assumptions about the world in order to gain insight into users and their needs.
+The first stage of the Design Thinking process is to gain an empathic understanding of the problem you are trying to solve or the opportunity you are trying to grasp.
+This involves consulting experts to find out more about the area of concern and opportunities through observing, engaging and empathizing with people involved (personas like users, clients, partners, authorities) to understand their experiences and motivations, as well as immersing yourself in the physical environment (like the product design) so you can gain a deeper personal understanding of the issues and possibilities involved.
+Empathy is crucial to a human-centered design process such as Design Thinking, and empathy allow design thinkers to set aside their own assumptions about the world in order to gain insight into users and their needs.

-This step is determined by the entry point you choose for making your physical products digital – shape, ship or share – so whether you focus on authenticity, supply chain or digital marketing.
+This step is determined by the entry point you choose for making your physical products digital – shape, ship or share – so how you balance your focus on authenticity, supply chain and digital marketing.

 During the Define stage, you put together the information you have created and gathered during the Empathise stage.
-This is where you will analyse your observations and synthesise them in order to define the core problems that you and your team have identified up to this point.
-You should seek to define the problem as a problem statement in a human-centred manner.
+This is where you will analyse your observations and synthesise them in order to define the core problem and opportunities that you and your team have identified up to this point.
+You should seek to define the problem or opportunity as a statement in a human-centred manner.

-To illustrate, instead of defining the problem as your own wish or a need of the company such as, “We need to reduce fake with 10%,” a much better way to define the problem would be, “Buyers of fake need to be discouraged, and seduced to buy our authentic product’.
+To illustrate, instead of defining the challenge as your own wish or a need of the company such as, “We need to reduce fake with 10%,” a much better way to define the challenge would be, “Buyers of fake need to be discouraged, and seduced to buy our authentic product’.

 The Define stage will help the designers in your team gather great ideas to establish features, functions, and any other elements that will allow them to solve the problems or, at the very least, allow users to resolve issues themselves with the minimum of difficulty.
-In the Define stage you will start to progress to the third stage, Ideate, by asking questions which can help you look for ideas for solutions by asking: “How might we… encourage teenage girls to perform an action that benefits them and also involves your company’s food-product or service?”
+In the Define stage you will start to progress to the third stage, IdeAte, by asking questions which can help you look for ideas for solutions by asking: “Would it be great if we… encourage selected personas to perform an action that benefits them and also involves your company’s product?”

 Here you can use start up product from our shop … the design team will now produce a number of inexpensive, scaled down versions of the product or specific features found within the product, so they can investigate the problem solutions generated in the previous stage.
 Prototypes may be shared and tested within the team itself, in other departments, or on a small group of people outside the design team.
 This is an experimental phase, and the aim is to identify the best possible solution for each of the problems identified during the first three stages.
 The solutions are implemented within the prototypes, and, one by one, they are investigated and either accepted, improved and re-examined, or rejected on the basis of the users’ experiences.
 By the end of this stage, the design team will have a better idea of the constraints inherent to the product and the problems that are present, and have a clearer view of how real users would behave, think, and feel when interacting with the end product.